Scott Spillane

 Scott Edward Spillane (born September 26, 1965) is an American musician.
-He is part of The Gerbils and was one of the original members of the band Neutral Milk Hotel, for which he also served as a composer.
+He was part of The Gerbils and was one of the original members of the band Neutral Milk Hotel, for which he also served as a composer.
 He also has appeared on albums and in live shows by Elephant 6 artists such as The Olivia Tremor Control, of Montreal and Elf Power.

+As of the 2020s, he has begun performing as the Scott Spillane Experience in his local Athens.